-It can be tricky for freelancers and people who are self-employed, so we've put together some tips for calculating your expected annual income.
+It can be tricky for freelancers and people who are self-employed, so here are some tips for calculating your expected annual income.

 1. Enter your monthly income

-If you don't receive an annual salary, choose to enter the amount you typically earn monthly.
+If you don't receive an annual salary, choose to enter the amount you typically earn in a month.

-If you start earning more or less than you expected to earn during 2021, you can report a change during the year.
+If you start earning more or less than you expected to earn during 2023, you can report a change during the year.
 This will ensure the subsidies you're eligible for are up to date.
+Catch can make the process easy and help you save on your coverage or avoid a surprise tax bill down the road.

 4. Don't forget about expenses and deductions

-Be sure to include any business expenses or deductions as part of your "net self-employment income".
+Be sure to include any business expenses or deductions as part of your "net self-employment income."
 You can also deduct things like IRA contributions and student loan interest.
-For a full list of deductions see this page.
+Learn more about deductions here.

 What counts as income?

-Anything you earn from work, including W2, self-employed or 1099 work.
+Anything you earn from work, including W2, self-employed or 1099 work can count towards your income.
 Unemployment and income from other members of your household (including those not applying for coverage) should also be counted.
+For a more detailed guide to calculating your Modified Adjusted Gross Income (MAGI), see this guide.